Timothyxxx/starter-academic/content/authors/admin/_index.md

 Recent progress💡.

-2021-05, I will be joining [The University of Hong Kong CS Department](https://www.cs.hku.hk/) as an incoming Ph.D. in 2022 Fall guided by Dr. [Tao Yu](https://taoyds.github.io/) and Dr. [Lingpeng Kong](https://ikekonglp.github.io/).
+2021-05, I will be joining [NLP Group](https://nlp.cs.hku.hk/) the [Department of Computer Science at the University of Hong Kong.](https://www.cs.hku.hk/) as an incoming Ph.D. in 2022 Fall guided by Dr. [Tao Yu](https://taoyds.github.io/) and Dr. [Lingpeng Kong](https://ikekonglp.github.io/).

 2021-05, One of our work has been accepted to ACL 2021.